-Dragonflies and damselflies are closely related and may seem at first glance to be like twin siblings.
+Dragonflies and damselflies are closely related and may seem at first glance to be like twins.
 But once you know what to look for, telling the two members of the order Odonata apart is a piece of cake.

-There are are four details that even the most inexperienced bug-watcher can use to identify if the insect is a dragonfly or a damselfly.
-They are the eyes, body shape, wing shape, and position of the wings at rest.
+There are four details that even the most inexperienced bug watcher can use to identify if the insect is a dragonfly or a damselfly.
+They are the eyes, body shape, wing shape and position of the wings at rest.

 Dragonflies have much larger eyes than damselflies, with the eyes taking up most of the head as they wrap around from the side to the front of the face.
 The eyes of a damselfly are large, but there is always a gap of space between them.